Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 12605 North Tatum Blvd

 While we usually experience a steady flow of incoming Boston Terriers needing to be rehomed, we also have a steady flow of people and families seeking to adopt a Boston Terrier through AZBTR.
-We file applications, more or less, in order of receipt.
-As we anticipate new dogs coming into our rescue, we attempt to fulfill those applications.
-This is not always the case, however.
 Our goal is to match our dogs to the best suited homes based on the individual dog's needs.